Beyond-jQuery/book/manuscript/dom-manipulation.md

 document.body.appendChild(div);
 ~~~~~~~

 The `createElement` method of the `Document` interface is [courtesy of W3C's DOM Level 1 Core][dom1core-createelement] specification, which means it is supported in _any_ browser.
-Reading the markup of our document back for persistence server-side also uses `innerHTML`, and it's just as elegant as jQuery's `html()` method.
+Reading the markup of our document back for persistence server-side also uses `innerHTML`, and it's just as elegant as jQuery's `html()` method:

 {title="read a document to a string variable - DOM API - all modern browsers + IE8", lang=javascript}
 ~~~~~~~